- Quick Links for Prague First Timers to Plan and Book Accommodations and Tours

 “Prague is a unique blend of freedom and hesitancy.” – Kenneth Jackson

+The best things to do in Prague are enhanced by an understanding of Czech culture.
 The modern Czech mindset begins to make sense when you remember that since beginning of WWI, Czech citizens have been alternately liberated, self-democratized, relinquished to appease a tyrant, conquered, relinquished to another tyrant, oppressed and persecuted, re-liberated and self-determined.
 This is a lot for a populace to endure in the space of 100 years!